MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-task.md

 1. <u>Create the group.</u> If you manually uploaded the group, Workplace Analytics matches the provided email addresses to PersonIDs in the system.
 If you selected a group by using the Identify page, the system creates the group based on the measured employees who meet the criteria set by the filters you used and the groups you selected when the group was submitted.
 For more information about manual upload, see [Manually upload a .csv file](solutions-conceptual.md#manually-upload-a-csv-file).

 2. <u>Calculate the benchmark.</u> Workplace Analytics calculates a new benchmark for this program type and this group.
-For example, if you chose Reduce meeting hours as the program type, the calculated benchmark reflects the amount of time these people spent in meetings over the most recent 12 weeks of data that Workplace Analytics has for that group.
+For example, if you chose Reduce meeting hours as the program type, the calculated benchmark reflects the average amount of time these people spent in meetings over each week of the most recent 12 weeks of data that Workplace Analytics has for that group.

 3. <u>Display the group card.</u> Workplace Analytics displays the group in a card in the Unassigned groups column on the Solutions > Manage page.
 This card shows the group's title, program type, and date of submission.
 At first, the group's card indicates that the group is still being processed.
 After processing is finished, the displayed card is still just a group of people; it is not yet a program.
 (For more information about group and program cards, see [The Solutions > Manage page](solutions-conceptual.md#the-solutions--manage-page).)